 6. Wigs 4 Kids accepts hair from all ages and all countries.

 7. Hair that was cut years ago is not usable.

 8. Hair swept off the floor is not acceptable.

-9. Wigs 4 Kids does not accept wigs, falls or synthetic
+9. Wigs 4 Kids does accept new human or synthetic wigs and extensions.

 10. PLEASE NOTE: Anyone may cut your hair as long

 as the above guidelines are followed.